Advertise with Us!

 DCL (Data Control Language)

-In order to protect information in a table from unauthorized access, DCL commands are used.
+In order to protect the information in a table from unauthorized access, DCL commands are used.
 A DCL command can either enable or disable a user from accessing information from a database.
 List of user access privileges:

 Used for granting user access privileges to a database.